-> 5. Requires the right attorney: An inexperienced personal injury attorney will be in over their head when handling a semi-truck accident case.
+5. Requires the right attorney: An inexperienced lawyer will be in over their head when handling a semi-truck accident case.
 Go with someone that has the knowledge and resources to fight back against the trucking company.
 Truck accident law is complex, and the cases can take years to settle or get resolved at trial.
 Hire someone that will see your case through to the end.

 Image: Walla Walla Police